Discrete Midpoint Convexity: Introduction

 Locally and globally discrete midpoint convex functions enjoy nice structural properties possessed by ${\rm L}^{\natural}$-convex functions and not by general integrally convex functions.
 Discrete midpoint convex functions are stable under addition and scaling (Proposition \ref{PRdirintcnvinvarS}, Theorem \ref{THdirintsc}), and satisfy a family of inequalities which are named {\em parallelogram inequalities} (Theorem \ref{THparallelineqgen}).
 Furthermore, they admit a proximity theorem with the same small proximity bound as that for ${\rm L}^{\natural}$-convex functions (Theorem \ref{THdirintprox}).
 These structural properties allow us to develop a proximity-scaling based algorithm for the minimization of locally and globally discrete midpoint convex functions.

 Algorithms based on scaling and proximity have been successful for discrete optimization problems such as resource allocation problems \cite{Hoc07,HS90,IK88,KSI13} and convex network flow problems (under the name of ``capacity scaling'') \cite{AMO93,IMM05submflow,IS03}.
 For separable convex functions defined on discrete rectangles (boxes), the proximity-scaling approach is straightforward. ${\rm L}^{\natural}$-convex functions are also amenable to this approach: the scaling operation preserves ${\rm L}^{\natural}$-convexity, and the proximity theorem holds.
 Efficient algorithms for minimizing ${\rm L}^{\natural}$-convex functions have been successfully designed with the proximity-scaling approach \cite{MT09Lrelax,Mdcasiam} and also for {\rm L}-convex functions on graphs \cite{Hir15Lextprox,Hir16Lgraph}.
 Recently a proximity-scaling algorithm has been developed for integrally convex functions in \cite{MMTT17proxIC}.
 The algorithm proposed in this paper employs the standard proximity-scaling framework while using a novel variant of descent algorithm suited for discrete midpoint convex functions.
 Our descent algorithm, named the {\em 2-neighborhood steepest descent algorithm}, repeats finding a local minimizer in the neighborhood of $\ell_{\infty}$-distance 2, and the number of iterations is shown to be exactly equal to the minimum $\ell_{\infty}$-distance to a minimizer, which extends the results of \cite{KS09lnatmin,MS14exbndLmin} for ${\rm L}^{\natural}$-convex functions.
+Our scaling algorithm finds a minimizer of a discrete midpoint convex function with ${\rm O}(5^{n} n \log_{2} K_{\infty})$ function evaluations, where $K_{\infty}$ denotes the $\ell_{\infty}$-size of the effective domain of the function.
+This means that, if the dimension $n$ is fixed, the algorithm is polynomial in the problem size.
 Besides the proximity approach, there are many other approaches to nonlinear integer optimization \cite{LL12book}.
 Among others, methods based on sophisticated algebraic tools have been developed in the last two decades, as described in \cite{DLHK13book,HKLW10,Onn10book} as well as \cite{LL12book}.